scriptnetwork/Node-Network-guide/README.md

-This repository is deprecated and no longer maintained.
+# This repository is deprecated and no longer maintained.

-The new one is:
+Please go to:

 [https://github.com/scriptnetwork/script-4](https://github.com/scriptnetwork/script-4)